 My younger brother and I share a passion for candy making.
 This smooth and creamy fudge from a co-worker of mine features the classic combination of peanut butter and chocolate.

 Recommended: Our Best-Ever Chocolate Cakes

 - 2 tablespoons shortening, divided

 - 2-2/3 cups vanilla or white chips

-- Spread evenly over the chocolate layer.
+- Meanwhile, in a heavy saucepan, melt the vanilla chips and the remaining peanut butter and shortening over low heat; cook and stir until smooth.
+Spread evenly over the chocolate layer.
 Refrigerate for 30 minutes or until firm.
 Using the foil, lift fudge out of pan.
 Gently peel off the foil; cut into 1-in. squares.
 Yield: About 2-1/2 pounds.

 Originally published as Double-Decker Fudge in Taste of Home's Holiday & Celebrations Cookbook Annual 2003, p97